 Pay extra attention to the last two sections, especially the deadline.
 It’s important to understand that this deadline refers to when USCIS must have your documents at its office, meaning they will need to be postmarked well before that date.

 Even if you have plenty of time to provide the requested information, proceed as quickly as possible.
 This gives you additional time to get everything ready and filed in case something unexpected comes up.
 It also allows USCIS to resume processing the marriage green card application sooner rather than later.

 When USCIS sends a request for additional or initial evidence, it puts the application on hold.
 Only when it receives the information requested will USCIS resume processing the green card application.

 Many additional evidence requests from USCIS are straightforward, so you can often respond to them without additional assistance.
-But if after reading Form I-797E you’re confused or don’t understand what’s going on, you should consider using our Ask an Attorney service to speak with an experienced immigration lawyer.

 How Do I Reply to a Request for Evidence?